Back

 Key areas of focus include:

-• New growing media technologies to replace the estimated 1.7m m3 of peat used by the UK horticultural industry in 2021
+• Development of new growing media technologies to replace the estimated 1.7m m3 of peat used by the UK horticultural industry in 2021

-• Best practice use of the latest products
+• Best practices for using the latest products

-• Developing peat-free solutions for challenging plant groups such as ericaceous and carnivorous species
+• Developing peat-free solutions for challenging plant groups, such as ericaceous and carnivorous species, and for plug plants

 I believe that many organic by-products from agricultural and horticultural processes, which are currently considered waste, should instead be regarded as ‘out-of-place’ resources that have potential to replace peat.